sigmaducc/Adnan_Chaudhary_Demo_2/README.md

 Matrimony (XML, Offline-first)

 Overview
 Android app that lists potential matches using RandomUser API with an offline-first architecture.
 The UI is built with XML (no Compose).
-Data is cached in Room; UI observes DB and supports pull-to-refresh and endless scroll.
-Users can Accept/Decline; decisions persist locally.
+Data is cached in Room and the list is powered by Paging 3 with a RemoteMediator.
+Users can Accept/Decline; decisions persist locally across refreshes.

 Tech Stack
 - UI: XML, RecyclerView, Material 3, SwipeRefreshLayout